numtide/.github/CODE_OF_CONDUCT.md

 At Numtide, we share a common joy for building things.

-We ask everybody that's contributing to our projects to look past our differences and identities.
+We ask everybody that's contributing to our projects to share this spirit, and to put ego, identities and politics aside.
+There is already enough conflict out there.

+We encourage you to:
+* Enrich the conversation with wider perspectives when arguing on technical differences
-Identities are a sensitive topic.
-To aviod conflicts imminent to all the world's chaos, we put identities aside while respecting them.
-We try to be forgiving and assume that any person is acting for the common well-being and with a good will.
+* Try to be forgiving and assume that that the other person is acting in good faith.

-What matters for us is having a good time together and getting things done.
+What matters to us is having a good time together and getting things done.
+We make the world a tiny bit better by building things that are useful to others.